mtaddesse/ksu_labs/3210_labs/ReadMe.md

 3. In the "Access keys" section, choose "Create access key".
 4. Save the access key ID and secret access key to a secure location on your computer, such as a password manager or encrypted file.

+*NOTE:* This is using the root account for access keys.

 #### Windows

 1. Open the Windows start menu and type "Environment Variables".